jesugq/compiler-symbol-table/README.md

 // Tokens for reserved words.
 %token BEGINS ENDS IF ELSE IFELSE WHILE READ PRINT

-// Tokens for value assignment.
+// Tokens for type assignment.
 %token INT FLOAT VAR

-// Tokens for reserved symbols.
+// Tokens for reserved operators.
 %token COLON SEMICOLON LEFT_PARENTHESIS RIGHT_PARENTHESIS PLUS MINUS ASTERISK SLASH LESS_THAN GREATER_THAN EQUALS LESS_THAN_EQUALS GREATER_THAN_EQUALS ASSIGNMENT

 // Enums for the type of an identifier.